Mike Cagney: Career

-In 2018, Cagney and his wife, June Ou, co-founded fin-tech startup Figure Technologies, which creates and packages financial assets.
+In 2018, Cagney and his wife, June Ou, co-founded fin-tech startup Figure Technology Solutions, which builds marketplaces to trade and finance blockchain-native assets.
+Figure was the first company to put consumer loans on the blockchain.
+The company has raised over $400 million since its launch with a valuation of $3.2 billion in 2021.
 As of 2019, the company had raised over $225 million and was valued at $1.2 billion.
-By 2020, the company had funded loans in excess of $1 billion, and begun offering securitizations backed by Home Equity Lines of Credit (HELOC), including the largest bond backed by a HELOC in over a decade.
-In August 2021, Figure Technologies agreed to merge with mortgage lender Homebridge Financial Services.
+By 2020, the company began offering securitizations backed by Home Equity Lines of Credit (HELOC), including the largest bond backed by a HELOC in over a decade.
+In August 2021, Figure Technology Solutions agreed to merge with Homebridge Financial Services, a mortgage lender.
+In June 2022, the merger was cancelled.
+In March 2024, Figure Technology Solutions spun off its Lending division by establishing a new parent entity, Figure Technology Solutions (FTS).
+The company has funded over $16 billion in loans, reporting $340 million in revenue.
+In 2024, Cagney split Figure into two companies, Figure and Figure Markets.
+He became chairman of Figure and CEO of Figure Markets.
+Cagney raised $60 million for Figure Markets in a round led by Pantera and Faction with participation from Jump Crypto, Distributed Global, and other investors.